mwiraszka/LondonChessClub/README.md

 </summary>

 - 🚀 Add more recent games (from 2017 to 2023) to club game archives
+- 🚀 Various minor improvements to spruce up the Game Archives page
-- 🐛 Fix a bug which prevented more than just a handful of game PGNs from being accessible for each year
+- 🐛 Fix a bug which made only a handful of game PGNs accessible in each expansion panel

 </details>